 The histologic hallmark of the disorder is the presence of basophilic inclusions, caIled Michaelis-Gutmann bodies in large eosinophilic macrophage2.

 Within the urinary tract, the bladder is the most frequently affected organ (40% of patients with malacoplakia)

-Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques can extend into the distal ureters.
+Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques may also occur in the ureters.

-There may be multiple, polypoid, vascular, solid masses or circumferential wall thickening, associated with vesicoureteral reflux and dilatation of the upper urinary tract.
+Malacoplakia may present as multiple, polypoid, vascular, solid masses or as circumferential wall thickening, associated with vesicoureteral reflux and dilatation of the upper urinary tract.
 These masses vary in size from a few millimeters to several centimeters.